List of international cricket centuries by Steve Smith

 Steve Smith is an Australian cricketer and a former captain of the Australian national team.
-As of June 2025, Smith has played 96 Test and 140 One Day International (ODI) matches for Australia, and has scored 30 and 12 centuries in the respective formats.
-His batting average of 62.84 is the third-highest in Test cricket history.
+As of June 2025, Smith has played 117 Test and 170 One Day International (ODI) matches for Australia, and has scored 36 and 12 centuries in the respective formats.
+His batting average is one of the highest in Test cricket history.

 Smith made his Test debut against Pakistan in July 2010 at Lord's.
 His first Test century came during the fifth match of the 2013 Ashes series when he scored 138 not out.
 His highest score of 239 came against the same team during the 2017–18 series at the WACA Ground, Perth.
-Smith has scored Test centuries at eighteen different cricket grounds, including twelve at venues outside Australia.
-In terms of centuries, he has been most successful against England (11).
-As of December 2024, he ranks joint third in the list of most centuries by an Australian in Tests.
-He topped the ICC Test Rankings for the best batsman in the years 2015, 2016 and 2017; on 30 December 2017 he achieved a rating of 947, the second highest of all time after Don Bradman.
-As a result of his involvement in the 2018 Australian ball-tampering scandal, Smith was subsequently banned from all forms of cricket, except club level, for a year in March 2018.
+Smith has scored Test centuries at eighteen different cricket grounds, including thirteen at venues outside Australia.
+In terms of centuries, he has been most successful against England (12) and India (11).
+As of December 2024, he ranks second in the list of most centuries by an Australian in Tests.
+He topped the ICC Test Rankings for the best batsman in the years 2015, 2016 and 2017; on 30 December 2017 he achieved a rating of 947, the second highest of all time after Don Bradman (961).As a result of his involvement in the 2018 Australian ball-tampering scandal, Smith was subsequently banned from all forms of cricket, except club level, for a year in March 2018.